For a recent river trip, I planned high protein camping food to bring. Here’s the low calorie meals & snacks I brought to stay on my diet.

 For dinner, each family that we went on the river with picked a night to feed dinner for everyone.
-So, for my night I chose Chili. (we also had some vegans on the trip and so I could make a second batch that was vegan friendly as well)
+So, for my night I chose Chili. (we also had some vegans on the trip, and so I made a second batch that was vegan friendly as well)

 I made the chili in it’s entirety before the trip, and then I froze it in gallon size ziploc bags.

-The Chili I made before the trip and froze was 308 calories, 26 g protein, 31 g carbs, and 11 g fat per cup.
+The Chili I made before the trip was 308 calories, 26 g protein, 31 g carbs, and 11 g fat per cup.

-Other ideas we had for a high protein camping dinner was:
+Other ideas we had for a high protein camping dinner were:

 - Dutch oven chicken